 The most obvious difference between a tuple and a list is the syntax for creating them.

-While a list is created using square brackets, a tuple is created using regular parenthesis.
+While a list is created using square brackets, a tuple is created using regular parenthesis or without parenthesis.

 A List Is Mutable

 A list is mutable.
 In other words, you can change its elements after creating it.
 You can add, remove, or update elements of the list.

 numbers = [1, 2, 3] # Add a new element to the end of a list. numbers.append(4) # Remove the first element of a list. numbers.pop(0) # Update the 3rd element of a list. numbers = 1000 print(numbers)

 A tuple is immutable.
 This means you cannot change its contents after it has been created.

 For example, let’s try to update the first element of a tuple: